itszootime/emulatorization-api/README.md

 # emulatorization-api

 Java API for emulator design, training and validation.
-Can be used either as a library in an existing Java project, or as a web service (backend to the [emulatorization-web project](https://github.com/itszootime/emulatorization-web)).
+Can be used either as a library in an existing project, or as a web service (backend to the [emulatorization-web project](https://github.com/itszootime/emulatorization-web)).

 ## Requirements